 2. Eat Cruciferous Vegetables Daily

-Cruciferous vegetables – sometimes called Brassica vegetables – are high in fiber as well as diendolylmethane (DIM), a compound which can help the body detoxify both estrogen and testosterone to prevent them from building up in the system.
+Cruciferous vegetables – sometimes called Brassica vegetables – are high in fiber as well as multiple natural compounds like sulforafane, indole-3-carbinol (I-3-C), and diendolylmethane (DIM), which help the body detoxify estrogen to prevent it from building up in the system which can cause “estrogen dominance.”
 The fiber also helps keep the bowels moving, another way the body rids itself of excess hormones.

 Cruciferous vegetables include:

-Diindolylmethane (DIM) supplements can also be very helpful in cases of significant estrogen excess (i.e., PMS, endometriosis, fibroids, etc.) or androgen excess (i.e., PCOS).
-Ask your provider whether DIM is right for you.
+Sulforaphane and diindolylmethane (DIM) supplements can also be very helpful in cases of significant estrogen excess (i.e., PMS, endometriosis, fibroids, etc.) and possibly even androgen excess (i.e., PCOS).
+Ask your provider whether these are right for you.

 3. Eat Wild Caught Fish/Seafood